 How does a Social Security lawyer get paid?

-Social Security lawyers generally use a contingency fee contract to get paid.
+Social Security Disability lawyers generally use a contingency fee contract to get paid.
 A contingency fee means that unless we win your case, we do not get paid.
 Our fee is withheld from your winnings.
 You may be familiar with this term, as it is used in other areas of law, such as automobile accidents, workers compensation, medical malpractice, and other areas.

 When you have a contingency fee contract with a lawyer, you know that you and the lawyer are sharing the risk on your case.
 After all, the attorney is willing to work many hours in preparation and trying your case, only to not get paid at all if he or she loses the case.
 The attorney wants to do everything that he or she can do to win your case, because you want to get your benefits and your attorney wants to get paid for the work he or she has done.

 It is for this reason that you should take your claim for Social Security benefits very seriously and you should always follow your attorney's advice.
 You have the responsibility of attending all possible doctors' appointments and also of keeping your attorney updated with all new medical diagnosis, new medical treatment providers, and most importantly, your current contact information.
 Winning a Social Security claim requires teamwork between you and your attorney.
-That is why selecting a Social Security attorney is a very serious decision that should not be taken lightly.
+That is why selecting a Montgomery Social Security lawyer is a very serious decision that should not be taken lightly.
 You must be able to trust your attorney with your case and your attorney must be able to trust that you will keep him or her updated....Better yet, just call the Sellers Law Firm.